Understanding Plea Deals in California

-How Does A Plea Deal Work?
+How Do Plea Deals Work?

 Plea bargaining can be an option.
 If offered a plea, the important thing is not to agree to anything without a criminal defense attorney representing you.
 A settlement offer can be great, but the prosecutor will only offer what favors them, not you.

-- What is a Plea Deal?
+• What is a Plea Deal?

-- How Long Do You Have To Accept a Plea Deal?
+• How Long Do You Have To Accept a Plea Deal?

-- How Long After a Plea Deal Is Sentencing?
+• How Long After a Plea Deal Is Sentencing?

-- Can A Judge Reject a Plea Deal?
+• Can A Judge Reject a Plea Deal?

 Criminal defense DUI Attorney Richard Wagner will negotiate a plea deal and advise you on whether to accept it or not, depending on the deal itself and what your chances are of a dismissal or an acquittal.
-There is a lot that goes into plea deals in Southern California courts, so contact Richard Wagner, Attorney at Law, at (714) 721-4423 to schedule a FREE Consultation to discuss your case.

 What is a Plea Deal?